-Summa ry of Effects and National Environmental Policy Act Determinations No Action Alternative Summary Existing withdrawal areas at FRTC could potentially be used for mining and mineral resource development following clean-up Areas that cannot be rendered safe for public access would remain off limits Impact Conclusion The No Action Alternative would not result in significant impacts on mining and mineral resources.
+Summary of Effects and National Environmental Policy Act Determinations No Action Alternative Summary Existing withdrawal areas at FRTC could potentially be used for mining and mineral resource development following clean-up Areas that cannot be rendered safe for public access would remain off limits Impact Conclusion The No Action Alternative would not result in significant impacts on mining and mineral resources.
 Alternative 1 Summary Would prohibit future exploration and production of locatable mineral resources potentially impacting this industry to the extent future market conditions may be favorable for exploration leading to development.
-Would not allow the exploration and development of geothermal resources within the proposed boundaries of the FRTC and eliminate expansion of this important resource in areas of known high favorability for viable energy production.
-Impact Conclusion Alternative 1 would result in potential significant impacts to exploration and development of all applicable locatable, leasable, and salable mineral resources.
+Would not allow the exploration and development of geothermal resources within the proposed boundaries of the FRTC and would eliminate expansion of this important resource in areas of known high favorability for viable energy production.
+Impact Conclusion Alternative 1 would result in potential significant impacts on exploration and development of all applicable locatable, leasable, and salable mineral resources.
 Alternative 2 Summary Would prohibit future exploration and production of locatable mineral resources potentially impacting this industry to the extent future market conditions may be favorable for exploration leading to development.
-Removing the WSA designation from at least portions of WSAs that overlap the proposed withdrawal in DVTA would open these areas to geothermal and salable mineral development, potentially offsetting impacts to geothermal development in other areas under the Proposed Action.
+Would allow potential geothermal development in DVTA west of State Route 121.
+Removing the WSA designation from at least portions of WSAs that overlap the proposed withdrawal in DVTA would open these areas to salable mineral development and to potential geothermal development, potentially offsetting impacts on geothermal development in other areas under the Proposed Action.
 The BLM would continue managing the remaining WSA portions of Clan Alpine WSA, Job Peak WSA, and Stillwater Range WSAs as WSAs.
-Impact Conclusion With the exception of some geothermal exploration and salable mineral resources and development in the DVTA, Alternative 2 would result in significant impacts of exploration and development of all applicable locatable, leasable, and salable mineral resources.
+In any portions of the current WSAs that would be de-designated and become part of the proposed expansion of the DVTA, the Navy would train as it currently does in the existing DVTA, including with respect to the use of Off-Highway Vehicles.
+Impact Conclusion Alternative 2 would allow some geothermal exploration and development and salable mineral resource development in the DVTA that would not be allowed under Alternative 1.
+However, Alternative 2 would result in potential significant impacts on exploration and development of all applicable locatable, leasable, and salable mineral resources.